Alaska Registered Agent

 Yes.
 We’re the only national registered agent that allows our clients to list our address for everything when you’re doing a filing to keep your private address off public records.

-How do Alaska registered agents get served?
+How do Alaska registered agents get a service of process?

 Serving process on a registered agent is legal proof that your company was notified.
 It doesn’t matter if the company sees the documents or even gets them from their registered agent.
 You were notified if your registered agent signs for the documents; this is a responsibility we take seriously.